django-ordered-model/django-ordered-model/README.md

     class Item(OrderedModel):
         name = models.CharField(max_length=100)

+If you have a manytomany relationship derive the `through` model from OrderedModel and set group_m2m_by to the field name by which to group the entries:

+    class ThroughModel(OrderedModel):
+        name = models.CharField(max_length=100)
+        group_m2m_by = 'field_name'

 Model instances now have `move_up()` and `move_down()` methods to move them relative to each other.